Marijuana: Frequently Asked Questions

 Are there withdrawal symptoms when one comes off heavy marijuana use?

 Some people say that there are no withdrawal symptoms after stopping marijuana use because they are not as dramatic as the withdrawal symptoms of alcohol or heroin.
 But they do exist.
 Chronic users are likely to experience headaches, shakiness, sweating, stomach pains and nausea.
 Behaviorally, they are likely to feel restless and irritable, have difficulty sleeping and not have much appetite.
 They also suffer anxiety and have strong cravings for the drug.

 Can marijuana addiction be treated?

 Yes, marijuana addiction can successfully be overcome.
-The Narconon drug and alcohol rehabilitation program has had excellent success helping people who became addicted to marijuana or who started using marijuana and then went on to use other drugs.
+The Narconon drug and alcohol rehabilitation program has had very good success helping people who became addicted to marijuana or who started using marijuana and then went on to use other drugs.